frederickaplan/fdh/files/Intro/fdh-intro.md

 Foundation  / Axioms
 1 : shape is history
 2 : pattern is knowledge / compression
-3 : causality is understanding
+3 : causality is understanding / explanation

 ## Understanding what are documents, texts, images and history